-After creating the AppConnect passcode, Mobile@Work gives the device user the choice to use Touch ID or Face ID with fallback to the AppConnect passcode, or to use only the AppConnect passcode for accessing secure apps.
+After creating the AppConnect passcode, Mobile@Work gives device users the choice to use Touch ID or Face ID with fallback to the AppConnect passcode, or to use only the AppConnect passcode for accessing secure apps.
 However, Mobile@Work gives this choice only if the device user has already done the following in the device's Settings > Touch ID & Passcode:

-· Turned on the device passcode.

-· Enabled Touch ID on the device, and created a fingerprint.
+- Turned on the device passcode. - · Enabled Touch ID or Face ID on the device.